TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Approach

-The normalization and its exact inverse (Requirement 3) are then applied to the original, unsorted vector $\mathbf{x}^{(d)}$ using these robust statistics:
+The normalization and its exact inverse are then applied to the original, unsorted sequence:

-This channel-wise operation (Requirement 1) pre-conditions the input, ensuring that the linear encoder receives robustly scaled variables.
-This decisively breaks the scale-based gradient monopoly diagnosed in Sec. \ref{sec:diagnosis}.
+Because SIN operates independently on each channel and each instance, it directly addresses the scale imbalance that distorts the WTA competition.
+At the same time, the use of trimmed statistics improves robustness under non-stationarity, while the closed-form inverse preserves interpretability in the original data space.

-\bfsection{Linear Temporal Encoder} Following the efficient linear-centric paradigm~\cite{zeng2023transformers}, we use a simple linear layer as the temporal encoder.
-This layer operates channel-independently, projecting the temporal dimension $L$, directly to the forecast horizon $H$ for each normalized channel $\tilde{\mathbf{x}}^{(d)} \in \mathbb{R}^L$:
+\paragraph{Linear temporal encoder.} Following recent linear-centric forecasting models~\cite{zeng2023transformers}, we use a simple linear layer as the temporal encoder.
+For each normalized channel $\tilde{\mathbf{x}}^{(d)} \in \mathbb{R}^{L}$, the encoder projects the look-back window directly to the forecast horizon: